MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 The NLS External Loader can fetch translations directly from Crowdin to make the translation process even easier.
 Translators can then contribute and validate their translations in Crowdin and apply them automatically in the Virtual Device.

-A new dependency must be added to the ``module.ivy`` file of the MicroEJ Firmware project to enable this integration:
+A new dependency must be added to the ``module.ivy`` file of the Firmware project to enable this integration:

 .. code-block:: xml